NHOrus/srwq-compilation/episode-04.md

 "YAAA!!!"

-*Don't worry, I don't intend to kill you.
-Dumi points up.
-I'll leave that decision up to her.*
+*Don't worry, I don't intend to kill you.* - Dumi points up. *I'll leave that decision up to her.*

 ---